sociomantic-tsunami/beaver/README.md

 This command is based on the global `beaver codecov` command (please read the documentation on this command for more details), but automatically selects which reports to send, so you don't need to pass the `BEAVER_CODECOV_REPORTS` environment variable.
+This will be automatically set to the `COVDIR` directory, if defined, and it will default to MakD's default `COVDIR` otherwise (but it can still be overridden via the `BEAVER_CODECOV_REPORTS` variable if needed).

 Also some extra variables specific to D programs are passed and used as flags (`DIST DMD DC F V` etc.).
 If you want to pass any other environment variables use `BEAVER_DOCKER_VARS` as usual.

 Please check the `bin/dlang/codecov` script if you are interested in the details.